-With regard to listed Swiss companies, the maximum duration of an FTC for executive management members is limited to one year.
-This is stipulated in the Federal Ordinance against Excessive Compensation in Listed Companies, which will be transferred to the Swiss Code of Obligations as part of the Swiss Corporate Law Reform (effective 1 January 2023).
+Regarding listed Swiss companies, the maximum duration of an FTC for executive management members is limited to one year.
+This is stipulated in the Federal Ordinance against Excessive Compensation in Listed Companies, which is transferred to the Swiss Code of Obligations as part of the Swiss Corporate Law Reform (effective 1 January 2023).

-Consequences of Very Short FTCs
+Consequences of Short FTCs

-If FTC employees are prevented from working by personal circumstances for which they are not at fault, such as illness, accident, legal obligations or public duties, the employer is only obliged to pay continued salary payments if the FTC was concluded for more than three months (Article 324a, SCO).
-Therefore, very short FTCs are usually under more extensive scrutiny, in particular if more than one short FTC is concluded with the same employee without any objective reasons (see Restrictions Regarding Consecutive FTCs (Chain Contracts).
+If FTC employees are prevented from working by personal circumstances for which they are not at fault, such as illness, accident, legal obligations or public duties, the employer is only obliged to pay continued salary payments (potentially for the period up to the expiry of the FTC) if the FTC was concluded for more than three months (Article 324a, SCO).
+Therefore, short FTCs are usually under more extensive scrutiny, in particular if more than one short FTC is concluded with the same employee without any objective reasons (see Restrictions Regarding Consecutive FTCs (Chain Contracts)).